-The Nez Perce Tribe Harvest Division will provide to the co-managers weekly to bi-monthly harvest updates for the treaty fisheries covered under this sampling plan.
-A final report for the 2008 Nez Perce Tribe spring and summer chinook season will be provided to the co-managers.
+The Nez Perce Tribe Harvest Division will attempt to provide to the co-managers harvest updates for the treaty fisheries sampled under this sampling plan (inseason management goal is to report tributary harvest estimates no less than three times a month).
+A final report for the 2009 Nez Perce Tribe spring and summer chinook season will be provided to the co-managers.